 YOUR COMMUNITY.
 YOUR TALENTS.
 YOUR WEEK.

-From St. John's, NFLD, to Vancouver, BC, and everywhere in
+From St. John's, NFLD, to Vancouver, BC, and everywhere in between!

 For National Youth Arts Week, Canadian communities will join together to host the largest celebration of the creative expression of children and youth this great country has ever seen.

 National Youth Arts Week will take place from May 1 to 7, 2014 and will feature simultaneous youth-driven projects and events from St. John’s to Vancouver.
 This week provides an opportunity for youth in the Halifax Regional Municipality to express and exchange their ideas, showcase their talents, get excited about art and creativity and celebrate their positive contributions to their communities and to Canada.

 The Art Gallery of Nova Scotia (AGNS) will hold the official Launch Party to kick-off the beginning of National Youth Arts Week in Nova Scotia.
 The Launch Party will take place Thursday, May 1, 2014 at 6:00 pm - 8:00 pm at AGNS, 1723 Hollis Street, Halifax.
 This is a free event, open to the public

 The evening will feature a line-up of talented youth performers and will be hosted by LaMeia Reddick and Dj R$ Smooth.
 To get a taste of the evening here are some of the performers: